WilliamFernsCodes/dotfiles/documentation/i3wm/shortcuts.md

 bindsym $mod+Shift+o exec --no-startup-id "xinput enable 'DELL0816:00 044E:121F Touchpad'"
 ```
 Then, reload your i3 config.
 For me it is `$mod+Shift+c`.

+## Conclusion:
+This is it for my i3 config so far.
+I will make futher changes later on.
+If you think I missed something, or if you have some other valuable scripts and shortcuts that can be useful, feel free to leave an issue or make a pull request.